Good news for Australia’s increasingly elusive small native mammals.

 A recent AWC study published in the in the scientific journal, Ecological Management and Restoration, confirms that the endangered Woylie (Brush-tailed Bettong, Bettongia penicillata) population at Mt Gibson Wildlife Sanctuary is growing steadily.
 Data indicates that individuals are successfully breeding and their occupancy is expanding across the feral predator-free area, the largest on mainland Western Australia.

 Woylies were once abundant across much of Australia but have been brought close to extinction, mainly due to predation by feral cats and foxes.
-The Mt Gibson project aims to increase global population size and expand their occupancy by supporting around 1,500 Woylies – around 10% of the current estimated population.
+The Mt Gibson project aims to increase global population size and expand their occupancy by supporting around 1,500 Woylies – around 10 per cent of the current estimated population.

 A total of 262 Woylies have been translocated to Mount Gibson since 2015, as part of our most ambitious threatened mammal restoration program.
 The final 56 individuals were successfully translocated in 2018.